mrtolkien/docker_python_packaging/README.md

 ## My solution

 My approach to keep the full process inside Docker is to use a logical dependency list of packages (`requirements.in`) and use it to compute transitive dependencies (`requirements.txt`) during the build process.
-That way I only maintain `requirements.in` and generate a `requirements.txt` from it when needed, and it will then be used in application build process.
+That way I only maintain `requirements.in` and generate a `requirements.txt` from it when needed, and it will then be used in the final application build process.

 My process steps are:
 - Start from any Docker image, ideally pinning a mostly static image
 - If they exist, install pinned dependencies from `requirements.txt`
 - Else, install logical dependencies from `requirements.in` with `pip`
-	- In this situation, export our new python environment with `pip freeze` and retrieve the generated `requirements.txt`
+	- In this situation, export our new python environment with `pip freeze` and retrieve the generated `requirements.txt` locally to be used in future builds

 With this setup, deleting `requirements.txt` will trigger a full recalculation of transitive dependencies.